-- the other public accounting firm gives an undertaking to CPAB in writing to provide CPAB with prompt access in order to inspect its records relating to audit work related to the relevant component of the reporting issuer, if requested to do so, or - the other public accounting firm has entered into a CPAB access agreement in respect of the reporting issuer.
+- the other public accounting firm gives an undertaking to CPAB in writing to provide CPAB with prompt access to its records relating to audit work performed on financial information related to the component of the reporting issuer, or - the other public accounting firm has entered into a CPAB access agreement in respect of the reporting issuer.

-Participating audit firms should consider how they track the use of component auditors for their reporting issuer clients to meet the requirements of subsection 7.4(1) within the specified time period of 15 business days...
+Participating audit firms should consider how they track the use of component auditors for their reporting issuer clients to meet the requirements of subsection 7.4(1) within the specified time period of 15 business days..

-3. These changes become effective on $[\bullet]$.
+These changes become effective on March 30, 2022.